MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v1.1.6/Get-AzureStorageQueue.md

 ```

 ## DESCRIPTION
-The **Get-AzureStorageQueue** cmdlet lists storage queues associated with an azure_2 Storage account.
+The **Get-AzureStorageQueue** cmdlet lists storage queues associated with an Azure Storage account.

 ## EXAMPLES